audunhalland/vekk/README.md

 # vekk
-A disappearingly small small vector optimization
+A disappearingly small small vector optimization.

 This project is an attempt to optimize Rust enum layout to make a small vector optimization.